Fudantopology/Fudantopology.github.io/index.md

+## Spring 2024 Schedule
+The regular meeting time for our seminar this semester has changed to Friday 4pm to 5pm.

+- Mar.
+8 2024 Claudio Llosa Isenrich, Karlsruhe Institute of Technology

+  Time: 16:00 - 17:00

+  Place: SCMS 102

+  Title: Dehn functions of central products of nilpotent groups

+  Abstract: The Dehn function of a finitely presented group provides a quantitative measure for the difficulty of detecting if a word in its generators represents the trivial element of the group.
+By work of Gersten, Holt and Riley the Dehn function of a nilpotent group of class c is bounded above by n^{c+1}.
+However, we are still far from determining the precise Dehn functions of all nilpotent groups.
+In this talk, I will explain recent results that allow us to determine the Dehn functions of large classes of nilpotent groups arising as central products.
+As a consequence, for every k>2, we obtain many pairs of finitely presented k-nilpotent groups with bilipschitz asymptotic cones, but with different Dehn functions.
+This shows that Dehn functions can distinguish between nilpotent groups with the same asymptotic cone, making them interesting in the context of the conjectural quasi-isometry classification of nilpotent groups.
+This talk is based on joint works with García-Mejía, Pallier and Tessera.

+- Mar.
+14 2024 (Special Date, joint with SCMS Colloquium) Kai-Uwe Bux, Bielefeld University

+  Time: 17:00 - 18:00

+  Place: Gu Lecture Hall SCMS

+  Title: Telling groups apart by measures of complexity

+  Abstract:  It is hopeless to classify infinite groups up to isomorphism.
+  There are several invariants one can use to chart the vast area inhabited by such groups.
+I shall discuss several numerical group invariants coming from topology, homology, and geometry:

+         * finiteness properties
+         * (co)homologicial and geometric dimensions
+         * isoperimetric inequalities

+  I shall illustrate these concepts by means of examples; and the main source of examples for groups in this talk will be arithmetic groups, e.g., the group of invertible integer n-by-n matrices.

+- Mar.
+22 2024,

+- Mar.
+29 2024

+- Apr.
+5 2024

+- Apr.
+12 2024

+- Apr.
+19 2024

+- Apr.
+26 2024

+- May 10 2024

+- May 17 2024

+- May 24 2024

+- May 31 2024

+- Jun.
+7 2024

 ## Fall 2023 Schedule
 The regular meeting time for our seminar this semester has changed to Friday 4pm to 5:30pm.